 Each student should have a copy of the time scale that they can use when they are working on the investigations.
 As they come to consensus with the group, they should locate the relevant time on their timeline and draw a picture of some of the plants and animals living at the time.

 There should be a large shared time scale that is constructed by the class as a whole.
 This will be a starting point for discussion of the investigations the students have completed.
 Start with a blank sheet of kraft paper the height of the blackboard.
 The most important divisions for students to focus on are the Eras.

-The Paleozoic, Mesozoic and Cenozoic are the eras during which there is life on earth.
+The Paleozoic, Mesozoic and Cenozoic are the eras during which there is life with hard shells or skeletons on earth.
 We have included charts for each of these, with images of some of the life forms that were abundant during these times.